 - 20 dried curry leaves

-- 2 4-inch cinnamon sticks or cassia bark of a comparable amount
+- 2 cinnamon sticks 4 inches long (or cassia bark of a comparable amount)

 - 2 tablespoons cumin seeds